FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 **Email: Confirmed**
 >We have confirmed your email address.
 You should now be able to login on https://lichess.org/login

-**Email: GMail dots**
+**Email: Gmail dots**
->For GMail accounts, dots in the email address don't actually make any difference. "foobar@gmail.com", "foo.bar@gmail.com" and "f.o.o.b.a.r@gmail.com" are all the same.
+>For Gmail accounts, dots in the email address don't actually make any difference. "foobar@gmail.com", "foo.bar@gmail.com" and "f.o.o.b.a.r@gmail.com" are all the same.

 # Password